 Tattoos have become an increasing part of our popular culture.
 There was once a time where having tattoos earned extreme social stigma.
 Many will even brand you as part of countercultures.

 Now, 36% of adults aged 18 – 29 have at least one tattoo.
 People see it as art now.
-However, if you’re one of the few people who did mistakes on their tattoo and want it to go, there is recourse.
+Having said that, young adults need to be aware of some things before getting tattooed or the tattoos removed.
+Getting a tattoo removed also requires the use of consent forms such as tattoo liability forms and removal forms by customers.
+If you’re one of the few people who did mistakes on their tattoo and want it to go, there is recourse.

 Even then, how long does it take to remove a tattoo?
 What can you do to erase it?
 What steps should you take?
 In this guide, we’ll show you around the necessary steps to get rid of a tattoo on your body.
 Here’s what you need to know: